secured lock Secured with SHA-256 Encryption

 Tennessee Car Insurance Laws

-By now you should know that Tennessee requires all drivers to carry a car insurance policy.
-However, different states have different car insurance laws.
+By now, you should know that Tennessee requires all drivers to carry a car insurance policy.
+However, car insurance laws in Tennessee may differ from those in other states, so it’s important to understand the specifics.

 How State Laws for Insurance are Determined

-According to the NAIC, state laws have a considerable influence on auto insurance.
+According to the NAIC, state laws considerably influence auto insurance.

-Each state determines the type of tort law and threshold (if any) that applies in the state, the type and amount of liability insurance required, and the system used for approval of insurer rates and forms.
+Each state determines the type of tort law and threshold (if any) that applies, the type and amount of liability insurance required, and the system used for approving insurer rates and forms.

 The states employ a variety of rate regulation mechanisms: